-Oversimplifying, I’d say there are two uses for art and religion.
-One indulges dreams of perfection; the other honors those dreams while disappointing them.
-The latter is poignant irony at its best, a soothing acknowledgment that though we’re all romantic at heart, wishing that we could be as one with perfection, we can’t be.
+Oversimplifying, I’d say there are two uses for art and religion: One indulges dreams of perfection; the other honors those dreams while disappointing them.
+The latter is poignant irony at its best, a soothing acknowledgment that although we’re all romantic at heart, wishing that we could be as one with perfection, we can’t be.

-The news of universal imperfection broke hard with Darwin's theory of evolution.
-Though history records it as rubbing people the wrong way because it diminished God’s role or revealed that we came from apes, I don’t think that’s the hardest news that evolutionary theory broke.
+Though history records Darwin's theory of evolution as rubbing people the wrong way because it diminished God’s role or revealed that we came from apes, I don’t think that’s the hardest news it broke.
 Rather, it made clear that there’s no timelessly perfect formula for living.
 A formula that succeeds in one context fails in another.
 Dominant species rise and fall, as life rolls onward by trial and error, guesswork about what will work.
-Just when you discover the meaning of life it changes.
+Just when you discover the meaning of life, it changes.

-Stand-up comedy performances at their richest unite audiences in life’s bittersweet reality sandwich, people relaxing together into what it’s like to be us, the conflicted monkeys we are striving for perfection we cannot achieve.
-It’s the church of the Sisyphusian toil, striving uphill ever to fall downhill.
+Stand-up comedy performances at their richest unite audiences in life’s bittersweet reality sandwich, people relaxing together into what it’s like to be us, the conflicted monkeys we are, striving for perfection we cannot achieve.
+It’s the church of the Sisyphean toil, striving uphill ever to fall downhill.

 We-glee comedians are rare on the comedy circuit.
 Most comedians invite you to laugh at them as much as you laugh at others.
 They balance self-effacing humor with other-effacing humor.
 They demonstrate a healthy contentment with their own imperfections, neither entirely at peace nor overwhelmingly anxious about them.
 You can hear it in their relaxed frustration with their own haplessness.
 Being in their presence invites and encourages audience members to cultivate their own self-acceptance.

 The best comedians are romantiskeptics.
-Romance, as I use the term here is not limited to romantic partnership, though it includes it.
-Romance, broadly defined is the dream of finding some path to perfection, a safe and perfect plateau, solid high ground one can stand on happily ever after.
+Romance, as I use the term here, is not limited to romantic partnership, though that's certainly included.
+Romance, broadly defined, is the dream of finding some path to perfection, a safe and perfect plateau, solid high ground that one can stand on happily ever after.
 The romantic urge in partnership is like that, but so too is the dream of reaching enlightenment, heaven, nirvana, or some once-and-for-all philosophy perspective that lifts you up above the mess of human life.

 I count two ways to judge comedy.
-One is from a posture of perfect purist authority declaring what crosses the line as though from some high and solid position, one gets to play supreme justice arbitrating what’s allowable.
+One is from a posture of perfect purist authority declaring what crosses the line as though from some high and solid position; an individual gets to play supreme justice, arbitrating what’s allowable.

 The other values humor that is human and honest, based on whether there’s rough balance, an equal-opportunity irreverence, as self-effacing as it is other-effacing.
-This honest human humor can cross all sorts of lines.
-Its quality isn’t judged by whether crosses them but on whose behalf it crosses them.
-If it only crosses at other people’s expense, it’s lower quality.
-If it crosses them at the comedian’s expense about as much as it crosses at other people’s expense, it’s higher quality, higher because it affords us a chance to commune not in we-glee but in our universal imperfection.
+This honest, human humor can cross all sorts of lines.
+Its quality isn’t judged by whether it crosses them, but on whose behalf it crosses them.
+If it only crosses lines at other people’s expense, it’s lower quality.
+If it crosses them at the comedian’s expense about as much as it crosses at other people’s expense, it’s higher quality, because it affords us a chance to commune not in we-glee, but in our universal imperfection.

 How does this relate to the other arts?
 There is romantic art that glorifies the One True Perspective on reality — some religious art, a lot of commercial art that romances products, or propaganda art like that produced by authoritarian regimes.
 But most great art expresses the ironic poignancy of life, often with the rug-slipping skepticism only suggested.
-Paintings of Christ’s suffering or great gospel music exults the perfection, but with a hint at the relief that such perfection would bring.
-After all, why would we exult such perfection if it weren’t for our suffering in the confusing muck of life?
+Paintings of Christ’s suffering or great gospel music exult the perfection, but with a hint at the relief that such perfection would bring.
+After all, why would we exult such perfection, if it weren’t for our suffering in the confusing muck of life?

 And religion?
-Fundamentalist religions indulge in we glee.
-Plenty of churches exalt a perfect God apologizing for his humble fumbling servants who fail to meet his perfect standards.
-Some though, are as bittersweet as great comedians, providing communion in our futile quest for perfection.
-This, for example.
+Fundamentalist religions indulge in we-glee.
+Plenty of churches exalt a perfect God apologizing for his humble, fumbling servants, who fail to meet his perfect standards.
+Some, though, are as bittersweet as great comedians, providing communion in our futile quest for perfection (like in this video, for example).